hytechclub/web-102/HtmlCssReview/README.md

 ## Challenges
 If the students complete the Individual activity with time to spare, they can attempt the [challenges](Challenges.md).

-## Formative Assessment: Kahoot
+## Formative Assessment: Blooket
-End the session with a [Kahoot](https://create.kahoot.it/share/9da0c22b-48ae-479f-9c7f-c0bfd458a2b5) to gauge what the students ultimately remember from HTML/CSS.
+End the session with a [Blooket](https://dashboard.blooket.com/set/65b8f133f29aed4ff8bea413) to gauge what the students ultimately remember from HTML/CSS.

 ## Agenda